drransom/ChangeMachine/README.md

 infinite supply of bills.

 I decided to make the UI a simple web page so that I would have something the employer could easily interact with.
-I set up a general three-object schema: one controller object that calculated the change and interacted with the views, and two views, one for the input form and one for the answer display.
+I set up a three-object schema: one controller object that created views and calculated the change, and one for the input form and one for the answer display.
 Since this is a small app that exists only for demonstration purposes, I took the quick and dirty approach of directly editing `Element.innerHTML` to move elements on and off the page.

-I avoided any third-party libraries since the project did not require them.
+I did not use any third-party libraries.

 Elements of the Problem
 ========================